 You might think that with this much in-car tech, every system works as well as your Apple iPhone or Android smartphone.
 Not true at all.
 Not all car touchscreens work equally, and that can make things unsafe while operating them.
 Responsiveness means how quickly your car's infotainment screen activates the function when depressed.
 If there's too much lag when you depress a screen function, that means you're waiting that much longer for things to work and your eyes are away from the road for longer.
 It also adds to the stress because you're not getting the reaction from the system in a timely fashion.

 Look for a system that's quick to respond to inputs.
 Do you want a navigation map to pop up quickly while you're trying to figure out where you are and where you're headed?
 That map should come up very quickly.
 But that's not always the case.
 A recent study showed that many car infotainment systems have such slow reaction times that they're worse than driver reaction times under the influence of alcohol and cannabis use.
 When you test drive your next potential vehicle, try using the touchscreen to test its responsiveness.
 It could make all the difference when it comes to safe driving.
+Here are a few of the most responsive infotainment systems available today.

 Apple CarPlay and Android Auto Compatibility